Get Started with Distributed Training using JAX#

 Set up a training function#

-Ray Train automatically initializes the JAX distributed environment on each TPU worker.
+Ray Train automatically initializes the JAX distributed environment based on the ScalingConfig and the JAX_PLATFORMS environment variable.
 To adapt your existing JAX code, you simply need to wrap your training logic in a Python function that can be passed to the JaxTrainer.

 This function is the entry point that Ray will execute on each remote worker.